 What kind of litter should I use for my Persian?

-Litter is very important for Persian cats.
+Litter is very important for Gatos persas.
 If you don’t want to clean the litter box every day, use a scented cat litter that will mask unpleasant odors and make your life easier!
 You might also consider getting an automatic self-cleaning litter box with crystal pellets that clump waste and can be safely scooped out.
 Whatever you do, don’t use clumping clay litter as it can be harmful to your cat’s health if ingested.

 When choosing a litter for your Persian, remember that they like to scratch and dig, so look for soft, absorbent material like sand or recycled paper pellets.
 Also, avoid using litters with deodorizers or scents, which can irritate your cat’s sensitive skin.